-One of many applications of our revolutionary concept of IoT enabled wearable devices.
+Gesture control is one of many applications of our revolutionary concept of IoT-enabled wearable devices

 Fusing Humans with Industrial Robotics